 What is Two-Factor Authentication?

-Two-factor authentication enhances the security of your online accounts by using your phone to verify your identity.
-This prevents anyone but you from accessing your accounts, even if they know your password.
+Two-factor authentication adds a second layer of security to your online accounts.
+Verifying your identity using a second factor (like your phone or other mobile device) prevents anyone but you from logging in, even if they know your password.

 How It Works

 No mobile phone?
-You can also use a landline or ask your administrator for a hardware token.
-Duo also lets you link multiple phones to your account, so you can use your mobile phone and a landline, a landline and a hardware token, etc.
+You can also use a landline or tablet, or ask your administrator for a hardware token.
+Duo lets you link multiple devices to your account, so you can use your mobile phone and a landline, a landline and a hardware token, two different mobile devices, etc.

 Why Do I Need This?

-Passwords are becoming increasingly easy to compromise.
-They can often be stolen, guessed, and hacked — you might not even know who else has your password and is accessing your account.
+Passwords are increasingly easy to compromise.
+They can often be stolen, guessed, or hacked — you might not even know someone is accessing your account.

-Two-factor authentication adds a second layer of security to your account to make sure that your account stays safe, even if someone else knows your password.
-And you'll be alerted right away (on your phone) if someone does know your password and tries to log in with it.
+Two-factor authentication adds a second layer of security, keeping your account secure even if your password is compromised.
+With Duo, you'll be alerted right away (on your phone) if someone is trying to log in as you.

-This second factor of authentication is separate and independent from the username and password step — Duo never sees your password.
+This second factor of authentication is separate and independent from your username and password — Duo never sees your password.

 Click your device to learn more: